Elections in Venezuela: 2000–present: Recent elections

 In 2007 the leading Fifth Republic Movement (MVR) party dissolved and the United Socialist Party of Venezuela (PSUV) formed as the leading government party.
 On 15 August 2007, PSUV founder and Venezuelan President Hugo Chávez proposed an amendment to 33 articles of Venezuela's 350-article Constitution.
 Chávez stated that the proposed constitutional reforms were needed to complete the transition to a socialist republic and to implement his Bolivarian Revolution.
 The proposal was narrowly defeated by 51 to 49 percent.
 In 2009 a constitutional referendum resulted in the abolition of term limits for the office of President of Venezuela.

 The 2010 parliamentary elections took place on 26 September 2010 to elect the 165 deputies to the National Assembly.
 Venezuelan opposition parties (which had boycotted the previous 2005 election, thus allowing the MVR to gain a supermajority) participated in the election through the Coalition for Democratic Unity (MUD).

 The National Electoral council scheduled regional elections for 16 December 2012 to elect state governors and state legislators, with PSUV winning the governorships of 20 of the 23 states.
 Voter turnout was 53%.

+New versions of the Basic Law of Electoral Processes (Ley Orgánica de Procesos Electorales, LOPE) were issued by the CNE on 7 June 2012 and 18 January 2013.

 Venezuela's municipal elections were delayed from their intended date of 14 April 2013 after the death of President Hugo Chávez on 5 March 2013, as a new presidential election was also scheduled for 14 April.
 Winning the vote by a narrow margin, Nicolás Maduro was sworn in as the new president on 19 April 2013.
 After around an eight-month delay, municipal elections on December 8, 2013, elected 337 mayors and 2,455 local councillors for their respective 2013–2017 terms.

 The parliamentary elections in 2015 took place on 6 December 2015 to elect the 164 deputies and three indigenous representatives of the National Assembly.
 The result was a decisive defeat for the ruling PSUV, which lost control of the Assembly for the first time since 1999.
 The Democratic Unity Roundtable (MUD) won the majority of seats.

 A week after the 2015 parliamentary elections, the outgoing National Assembly created the "National Communal Parliament", with President Maduro stating "All power to the Communal parliament".
-The move was described as an attempt "to sideline and leapfrog the incoming opposition-controlled National Assembly".
+The move was described by Janes Information Services as an attempt "to sideline and leapfrog the incoming opposition-controlled National Assembly".
 The process to hold a Venezuelan recall referendum to vote on recalling Maduro started on 2 May 2016.
 In July 2016, the Venezuelan government stated that if enough signatures were collected in the second petition stage, a recall vote would be held no sooner than 2017.
 However, the government cancelled the recall movement on 21 October 2017, with conventional media describing President Maduro as a dictator following the suspension of movement.